-Teacher: Date: Class/Grade: For each criterion, ratings will be: (1) Exceeds Standards-Performance is consistently high in meeting performance criteria by providing excellent opportunities for student success through instructional strategies that confirm the teacher's expertise and the ability to reach all students.
-(2) Meets Standards - Performance is consistently accurate in meeting performance criteria demonstrated by meeting established standards and instructional practices in reaching all students.
-(3) Needs Improvement - Performance does not meet standards and instructional practices in reaching all students.
-(NA) Not Applicable - Does not apply/ not observed.
-LEARNING ENVIRONMENT 1.
+Teacher: Date: Class/Grad e: For each cr riterion, ratings will be: excellent o Is Standards - Performance is consistently high in meeting performance criteria by providing apportunities for student success through instructional strategies that confirm the teacher's and the ability to reach all students.
+Standards - Performance is consistently accurate in meeting performance criteria demonstrated established standards and instructional practices in reaching all students.
+(3) Needs students.
+Improvement - Performance does not meet standards and instructional practices in reaching all (NA) Not A Applicable - Does not apply/ not observed.
+LEARN NING ENVIRONMENT 1.
 Uses positive methods to acknowledge student effort and success.
 2. Classroom environment is warm, caring and non-threatening.
 3. Students are actively involved in classroom activities.
 4. There is mutual respect between student and teacher.
 Teacher is role model.
 5. Behavioral expectations and consequences are clear and consistent.
 6. Classroom appearance contributes to a positive learning environment.